 Kate accepts instructions to act for families at inquests, where she is able to draw on her experience in the family courts in order to work empathetically and compassionately with the bereaved.
 She has a particular interest in Art.2 inquests, informed by her work for a national human rights charity prior to joining the Bar.
 Her inquests work is supported by her clinical negligence and PI practice, in which she has developed experience dealing with a range of medical and clinical expert evidence.

-Kate has contributed to 7BR’s forthcoming practitioner text on inquests.
+Kate has contributed to 7BR’s practitioner text, Coroner’s Investigations and Inquiries.

 Yes, please call Chambers mainline number +44 (0)20 7242 3555 and you will be directed to the out of hours phone lines.